-Pack Of Beluga Whales Adopt Lost Narwhal That Drifted 600 Miles Out Normal Habitat
+Pod Of Beluga Whales Adopts A Lost Narwhal That Drifted 600 Miles Out Of Normal Habitat

 — The Guardian (@guardian) September 13, 2018

-A second sighting was reported for the same narwhal in 2017, followed by another three sightings in the current year, as researchers believe the creature was swimming with juveniles from the same pack as in previous years.
+A second sighting was reported for the same narwhal in 2017, followed by another three sightings in the current year, as researchers believe the creature was swimming with juveniles from the same pod as in previous years.
 Even then, other scientists commented that it was truly unusual to see a narwhal that wasn’t just hundreds of miles south of its range but also seemingly assimilated into a beluga pod.

 Randall Reeves, a scientist who has been studying whales for about four decades and co-authored a study regarding a purported narwhal-beluga hybrid in 1993, remarked that belugas and narwhals tend to “stick to their own kind,” despite their reputation as social animals.
 However, this was countered by Harvard researcher Martin Nweeia, who said that this shared trait of being social could help both species become “similarly capable of caring and compassion.”

-Talking about the reasons why the young narwhal ended up with another species’ pack, GREMM’s Michaud told CBC News that its behavior is common among young whales to “wander into strange habitats” and socialize with other creatures.
+Talking about the reasons why the young narwhal ended up with another species’ pod, GREMM’s Michaud told CBC News that its behavior is common among young whales to “wander into strange habitats” and socialize with other creatures.
 He added that the narwhal was “very lucky” to have found “almost normal buddies” in the pod of belugas it ended up with.